Marona Tanner Sizzles In A Revealing Bikini Top And Matching Sarong Skirt

 “This is exactly how a goddess looks like.
 I love you so much,” a fourth follower expressed his feelings.

-Many of Marona’s fellow models and influencers also liked and commented on the snapshot, including Arianne Mercer and Colleen Hayes.
+Many fellow models and influencers also liked and commented on the snapshot, including Arianne Mercer and Colleen Hayes.

-Marona treats her fans to her sexy and beautiful pictures from time to time.
+Marona treats her fans to sexy and beautiful pictures from time to time.
 Not too long ago, she shared a snap in which she was featured rocking a strapless black bustier top, one that allowed her to show off some serious cleavage.
-The photo, however, was later deleted.
+The photo was later deleted.